-SWEEP Function
+Sequence Function

 Description This function can be used for practical applications when different voltage waveforms are required to be output.
 Users can edit the output waveform according to their needs.
 The amplitude range of the output waveform is the output voltage range of power supply.
-The setting range for output waveform duration is 0.001s ~ 3600s and the resolution is 0.001s.
+The setting range for output waveform duration is $0.001s \sim 3600s$ and the resolution is $0.001s$.
 Note: This feature is applicable to CH1.
-Parameter Overview NCycle Cycle number, 0 represents an infinite loop.
+Parameter Overview NCycle Cycle number, N represents an infinite loop (Enter digit "0").
 1 represents a 2 cycle period.
 2 represents a cycle with 2 periods, and so on.
 The range is from 0 to 9999.
 Steps Sets the number of parameter which can set.
 The range is 1 to 1,000.
-Parameter Setting NCycle After entering the Sweep interface, this parameter is selected by default.
-Press the arrow keys to set the parameter or use the numeric keypad pad to set parameters directly.
+Parameter Setting NCycle After entering the Sequence interface, this parameter is selected by default.
+Use the numeric keys to set parameters directly and then press the Enter key.
 Steps Press the Tab key to select Steps.
-Press the arrow keys to set the parameters or use numeric keypad to set the parameters directly.
+Press Use numeric keys to set the parameters directly and then press the Enter key.